Loading…

 In 1786, a 30-year-old Wolfgang Amadeus Mozart sat down with his English student Thomas Attwood and began drilling him on species counterpoint — the same exercises Johann Joseph Fux codified in 1725.
 Below is one of Fux’s original cantus firmi.
-Place a note above each one that forms a consonant interval.
+Click the upper staff to place a note above each one that forms a consonant interval — exactly as you would in the real Counterpoint Workshop.

 First species (note-against-note) is the most fundamental exercise in Western music education.
 Every interval must be a consonance: a unison, third, fifth, sixth, or octave.
 No dissonances allowed.